MANUAL - PLANTING TREES

 Planting trees

-You are going to plant your trees, what a great day!
-The perfect weather for plants is cold weather.
-It is cold, but not freezing.
-It’s dry and partly cloudy, with little wind.
-In this weather, planters stay dry and the roots of trees are not at risk of damage from sun and wind.
-Because it is cold the sap streams are at a good standstill: the tree is at rest.
+You are about to plant your trees – what a great day!
+The perfect weather for planting is cold but not freezing.
+It’s dry and partly cloudy, with minimal wind.
+Under these conditions, planters remain dry, and the tree roots are not at risk of damage from the sun and wind.
+As it’s cold, the sap flow within the trees is at a standstill, meaning the tree is in a state of rest

 1. CHOOSE WHERE TO PLANT THE TREE

-When planting, it is important to put tall trees in the center of your hedge/planting, and the sun-loving flowering and berry-bearing shrubs on the outside.
-This way each tree gets the amount of sunlight it wants.
+When planting, it’s crucial to position tall trees in the centre of your hedge or planting area, with sun-loving, flowering, and berry-bearing shrubs on the periphery.
+This arrangement ensures each tree receives the sunlight it requires.

-After about 3-4 years, you can prune back some of the trees (the fast growers that contribute the least to insects) to give light to other trees and shrubs.
-Or you may choose to transplant a portion and create more nature somewhere else.
+After 3-4 years, consider pruning back some of the trees, particularly the fast growers that contribute less to insect populations.
+This allows light to reach other trees and shrubs.
+Alternatively, you may opt to transplant a portion of the trees to cultivate more natural spaces elsewhere.

-Doing nothing and letting natural selection take its course can also be done, but is not always the best option for biodiversity.
-Helping the area can be good for insects and birds.
+While allowing natural selection to take its course is an option, there may be better options for biodiversity.
+Proactive management of the area can be good for insects and birds.

 2. HOLE DIGGING

-For both trees and shrubs, the hole in which to plant should be wide and deep enough.
-Wide and deep enough is about one-third deeper and wider than the roots.
-For cuttings, they must have at least two nodes in the ground to make new roots.
-A node is where the cutting sprouts; creates roots and branches.
-On a 50-centimeter cutting, this often means that from the bottom, you stick the cutting about 25 centimeters into the ground.
-Slips, such as Willows and Poplars, should be planted at least 50 centimeters into the ground.
-That way they touch the groundwater.
+For both trees and shrubs, the planting hole should be sufficiently wide and deep, typically about one-third deeper and wider than the roots.
+Cuttings must have at least two nodes in the ground to make new roots.
+A node is where the cutting sprouts, creating roots and branches.
+For a 50-centimetre cutting, this often means inserting the cutting about 25 centimetres into the ground from the bottom.
+Slips, such as Willows and Poplars, should be planted at least 50 centimetres deep to reach the groundwater.

-The density of holes dug varies by tree species and type of landscape element.
-We recommend that when planting hedges and hedgerows, the seedlings are planted reasonably close together.
-This way there is more biodiversity and CO₂ uptake per square meter and the canopy closes faster.
-This repels weeds such as thistles and sorrel because light cannot reach them.
-In the tree finder, you can find out how much space a tree needs to grow out.
-Does a tree need 2 by 2 meters?
-Then dig the next hole 2 meters away.
+The density of holes dug can vary depending on the tree species and type of landscape element.
+We recommend planting seedlings reasonably close together when creating hedges and hedgerows.
+This promotes greater biodiversity and CO₂ uptake per square meter, and the canopy closes faster.
+Limiting light exposure helps deter weeds such as thistles and sorrel.
+You can use the tree finder to determine how much space a tree needs to fully grow.
+If a tree requires a two-by-two-meter space, then the next hole should be dug 2 meters away.

-You plant the tree by placing it in the hole.
-In doing so, keep your tree slightly higher than the final planting depth, rather than all the way at the bottom of your hole.
-Eventually, the root neck (see photo below) should reach the boundary between soil and air.
-On some trees, you can also see some ridges on the root neck, which makes it easier.
+To plant the tree, position it in the hole.
+While doing so, keep the tree slightly higher than the final planting depth rather than placing it at the very bottom of the hole.
+Ultimately, the root neck (see photo below) should align with the boundary between soil and air.
+On certain trees, you may notice ridges on the root neck, which makes it easier.
 When you put the tree in, keep it stable.
-The roots must not twist during planting, or the tree will become unstable or may strangle itself.
+It’s crucial that the roots do not twist during planting, as this could lead to the tree becoming unstable or potentially strangling itself.

 4. FILLING THE HOLE

-Fill the hole with moist loose soil.
-Make sure the soil that touches the hair roots (the roots that are thinner than 1 millimeter) is well crumbled.
-Shake the tree slightly up and down so that the soil gets between the hair roots.
-Be careful not to press large clods between the roots.
-This can suffocate the roots.
+Fill the hole with moist, loose soil.
+Make sure the soil that touches the hair roots (the roots thinner than 1 millimetre) is well-crumbled.
+Gently shake the tree up and down to allow the soil to settle between the hair roots.
+Be careful not to press large clods between the roots, as this could suffocate them.

-Place about 10 inches of soil above the hair roots and press it down with your foot so the roots can make good contact with the soil moisture.
+Place about 10 inches of soil above the hair roots and press it down with your foot to ensure the roots are well-covered with soil moisture.

 More trees now App